Doodleverse/segmentation_gym/README.md

 You will be prompted to select a weights file (with file extension `*.h5`), then a directory containing the images you wish to segment

 When the program has completed, go to the folder of samples you asked the model to segment and you will see a model predictions as new images (*_predseg.png).
 If the segmentation is binary (i.e. NCLASSES = 1 in the config file), the program will additionally create a composite of the sample image and its estimated mask.

+The image is downsized to 1024x768, and the model makes multiple predictions on 1) the original image, 2) the horizontally flipped image, 3) the vertically flipped image, and 4) a series of images that have been rolled/wrapped about the x-axis.
+For each image, a different model prediction is obtained.
+Those predictions are then ensembled to form the final softmax scores for the image.
+If there are 2 classes present, indicated by a range in softmax scores > .5, then the Otsu threshold is found and used as the binarizing threshold.
+Otherwise, a threshold of 0.75 is applied.

 ### Example: Watermasker for oblique aircraft coastal imagery (R, G, B)